-Ranjit Matharu-Hemmings Chartered landscape architect Associate Landscape Architect, Gillespies
+Ranjit Matharu-Hemmings Chartered landscape architect Associate, LUC

-A Chartered Landscape Architect and Associate at Gillespies, Ranjit Matharu-Hemmings oversees the design teams for several high-profile and complex landscape design and public realm projects for both private and public sector clients.
-Ranjit has contributed to all aspects of design development, planning and implementation, and is currently involved in the creation of a new high-quality civic space for Hammersmith Town Hall and the renewal of West King Street, which was recently awarded New London Architecture's The People's Choice Award.
+A chartered landscape architect and Associate at LUC, Ranjit Matharu-Hemmings has experience in all aspects of design development, planning and implementation.
+Ranjit has recently worked on a transformational public realm scheme for Whitechapel Road, and was involved in the creation of a new high-quality civic space for Hammersmith Town Hall and the renewal of West King Street, which was awarded New London Architecture's The People's Choice Award in 2020. www.landuse.co.uk

-www.gillespies.co.uk